How To Make A Japanese Rock Garden (Zen Rock Garden)

 - Buddha statue (take a look at my selections of the best Buddha statues to buy.
 They’ll look beautiful in your garden).

-Planning your Zen garden
+How large to make your Zen garden

 Dependent on the space you have dedicated to it, your zen garden may be big or small.